devlyresh/Habbo-Bot/README.md

 cd Habbo-Bot
 pip install pycryptodome requests PySocks
 ```

+Inside the folder you'll see example.py file.
+Check that.

 ### 2. Configuration (Cookies)
 To log in, the bot needs your session cookies.
 1. Login to Habbo on your browser.